Author

 John A. Gentry

-Currently an adjunct professor at Georgetown University’s School of Foreign Service, John Gentry writes extensively on, mainly, intelligence subjects.
+Currently an adjunct professor at the Institute of World Politics, Washington DC, and the School of Defense and Strategic Studies, Missouri State University, John Gentry writes mainly on intelligence subjects.
 He has extensive experience in the intelligence world as a CIA analyst, military intelligence officer, and scholar.
-For twelve years, He was an intelligence analyst at the Central Intelligence Agency and was for four years on the faculty of National Intelligence University.
-He is a retired U.S. Army Reserve officer.
-He is co-author of Strategic Warning Intelligence: History, Challenges, and Prospects (Washington: Georgetown University Press, 2019) and about thirty articles on intelligence topics.
+For twelve years, he was an intelligence analyst at the Central Intelligence Agency and was for four years on the faculty of National Intelligence University.
+As a CIA analyst, Dr. Gentry worked mainly on economic issues concerning the Soviet Union and Eastern Europe.
+He was senior analyst on the staff of the National Intelligence Officer for Warning in 1987-1989.
+He also is a retired U.S. Army Reserve officer.
+He is co-author of Strategic Warning Intelligence: History, Challenges, and Prospects (Georgetown University Press, 2019), author of Diversity Dysfunction: The DEI Threat to National Security Intelligence (Academica, 2025), and author of about forty major articles and book chapters on intelligence topics.
 He received a Ph.D. in political science from The George Washington University.

 Honorable Award